ZITOUNIMED/devops/16.jenkins/README.md

 ![alt text](./img/git_job_2.PNG)
 * Step 3: define the build step of maven
 ![alt text](./img/git_job_3.PNG)
-* Step 4: choose the jdk oracle 11 and save. after that run a new build it will take lots of time because of the instance type t2.micro. we need to change the instance type.
+* Step 4: choose the jdk oracle 11 and save and after that run a new build.
-- stop the instance
-- if it takes lots of time to stop then force stop the instance
 ![alt text](./img/git_job_4.PNG)
+ The build takes lots of time because of the instance type t2.micro. we need to change the instance type.
+Then stop the instance and if it takes lots of time to stop then force stop the instance.
 * Step 5: change instance type.
 ![alt text](./img/git_job_5.PNG)
 * Step 6: choose instance type t2.small